Pipedrive vs Salesforce for Consultant CRM Pipelines 2026

 Q: Can Pipedrive handle multiple consultant pipelines for different service lines?

-Q: Does Salesforce Starter Suite at $25/month include enough features for a 5-person consulting team?
+Q: Does Salesforce Starter Suite at $25/user/month include enough features for a 5-person consulting team?

 Q: How long does it take to migrate from Pipedrive to Salesforce if my agency outgrows it?